 - 1. All glassware is to be scrubbed carefully with detergent and thoroughly rinsed with DI water while wearing gloves (to avoid any lipids from forming a monolayer and spreading over the entire surface of the wet glass). - 2.
-Where necessary, bake glassware in a dedicated oven\ at 220°C for at least 2 hours. - 3.
-Use an Ultrasonic Cleaning Bath\ to clean PTFE-lined caps: - a.
+Where necessary, bake glassware in a dedicated oven at 220°C for at least 2 hours. - a.
+DO NOT bake any volumetric glassware, as this would void certification - 3.
+Use an Ultrasonic Cleaning Bath to clean PTFE-lined caps: - a.
 Soak caps in 10% bleach for 30 minutes - b.
 Add a few drops of detergent and sonicate in DI water for 1 hour. - c.
 Rinse and sonicate in DI water for 1 hour 3 additional times. - d.
 Make sure PTFE-lining is in place before using.